Generative AI and the Hollywood Strike

 But video generation technology is evolving fast and has huge potential.

 Video generation can also be used to alter a film during post-production.
 This raises ethical questions, such as what happens if substantial changes are made that an actor might not have signed up for originally, such as the inclusion of hate speech or nudity.
 Or taking it to the extreme, what if an entire sequel is produced using the actor’s AI replica?
-Beyond compensation aspects, this could potentially be misaligned with the actor's professional standards or negatively affect their portrayal of a character, thereby damaging their professional reputation.
+Beyond compensation aspects, this could potentially be misaligned with the actor's professional standards or negatively affect their portrayal of a character, damaging their professional reputation.

 Few words on casting

 To finalize the experiment, I asked the AI to provide some casting suggestions for the above theoretical film about the White House adventure.
-ChatGPT4 suggested this:
+GPT4 suggested this:

 Moreover, since the AI is merely repeating patterns it has seen before, it looks like casting suggested would always be more of the same, rather than new, unconventional choices.
 This also means that if it was up to the AI, actors would be doing similar roles over and over again.
 But diversity is much more interesting.